Duncan Fallowell: Career

 In 1970, at the age of 21, Fallowell was given a pop column in The Spectator.
 He was subsequently the magazine's film critic and fiction critic.
-During the 1970s he travelled in Europe, India and the Far East, collaborated on the punk glossies Deluxe and Boulevard; was a reviewer for the now-defunct monthly Records and Recording; and worked with the avant-garde German group Can.
+During the 1970s, he travelled in Europe, India and the Far East, collaborated on the punk glossies Deluxe and Boulevard; was a reviewer for the monthlies Books and Bookmen and Records and Recording; and worked with the avant-garde German group Can.
 He began writing about Can's music in the British press in 1970 and visited the group in Cologne soon after.
 Early in the same decade he explored other aspects of the German rock scene, visiting Berlin, Munich and Hamburg.
 He wrote verbal covers to many of Can singer Damo Suzuki's non-linguistic vocals.
 When Damo left the band in 1973, Fallowell was asked if he would like to take over as a vocalist.
 Fallowell noted that "after a long dark night of the soul", he decided against it.

-In 1979 he edited a collection of short stories, Drug Tales.
+In 1979, he edited a collection of short stories, Drug Tales.
 This was followed by two novels, Satyrday and The Underbelly.
 Chris Petit, reviewing the second for The Times, wrote: "The author's pose and prose is that of dandy as cosh-boy....
 The writing attains a sort of frenzied detachment found in the drawings of Steadman or Scarfe."

-During the 1980s Fallowell spent much of his time in the south of France and in Sicily, celebrated in the travel book To Noto.
+During the 1980s, Fallowell spent much of his time in the south of France and in Sicily, celebrated in the travel book To Noto (1989).
 Patrick Taylor-Martin, reviewing it, called the author "stylishly at ease with the louche, the camp, the intellectual, the vaguely criminal.
 His prose combines baroque extravagance with a shiny demotic smartness....
-He is particularly good on sexual atmosphere."
+He is particularly good on the sexual atmosphere."
 His second travel book: One Hot Summer in St Petersburg, was the outcome of a period living in Russia's old imperial capital.
 Michael Ratcliffe, literary editor of The Observer, made it his Book of the Year: it "combines, as exhilaratingly as Christopher Isherwood's Berlin writings, the pleasures of travel, reporting, autobiography....
 There is candour of every kind... an absolute knockout."
 Anthony Cross, Emeritus Professor of Slavonic Studies at the University of Cambridge, in his book St Petersburg and the British, wrote that Fallowell's "evocation of life in the new St Petersburg is a stunning tour de force... in the spirit of Nikolai Gogol."